cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-micro-bosh-from-ami.md

 ## Create the Inception VM

-This short section is only necessary if you do not have an available Ubuntu VM, such as you are on a Mac OS X machine or Windows machine.

 We will use fog to create the first Ubuntu VM on AWS.
 You could alternately create one any way that you want.
+In the next section we will prepare the VM with all the packages and source required for deploying a BOSH VM.

+TODO: When using Micro BOSH AMIs, can the Inception VM be in a different region from where the BOSH VMs will be provisioned?

 ### Setup